What are the top Canadian animation training programs?

 VanArts offers a 2D/3D Character Animation Program that begins with the Principles of Animation (Initiating Force, Path of Action, Lead/Follow, Timing/Spacing, Physics and Body Mechanics) and progresses to Honing Skills, Lighting, Rendering and the Demo Reel.
 With articulation agreements in place with several well-established universities/colleges in Canada, the USA, Australia, New Zealand and the UK, students may complete their bachelor’s degree in as little as one year after graduating from VanArts.
 Full Sail University (USA), Emily Carr University of Art + Design (Canada), and Deakin University (Australia) are just a few options.

-Seneca College opened its doors in 1976.
-The school serves more than 30,000 full-time students annually enrolled in more than 300 programs leading to a degree, diploma, or certificate.
+Seneca College was established in 1967.
+Serving more than 30,000 full-time students annually, the school provides 300 programs leading to a degree, diploma, or certificate.
 The school lists the following animation offerings: Graduate Certificates in 3D Animation, Game Art and Animation, and Visual Effects for Film and Television, and an Advanced Diploma in Animation.
 Offered through the School of Creative Arts & Animation, the programs covers traditional and computer animation, game art, and visual effects.
 The school says students will “learn to draw storyboards, design and animate characters and scenes, and practice applying theories of motion, timing, storytelling and digital technology to produce high-quality animations and designs.”
 Hands-on learning enables students to “utilize the equipment, facilities, and computer software currently used in the industry.”
 Students will leave the programs with the skills needed to produce animations for the web, television, games or film.

 Algonquin College of Applied Arts and Technology began as Eastern Ontario Institute of Technology in 1957.
 When it opened, the school had roughly 120 students and a staff of seven.
 Today, Algonquin serves more than 18,300 students enrolled in 300+ programs through dozens of departments and schools.
 The School of Media Design offers 22 programs, including a three-year Advanced Diploma in Animation and a one-year Pre-Animation and Illustration Certificate.
 The Certificate is designed to help students determine if they have the creativity, motivation, and dexterity to pursue a career in Animation, Illustration or Concept Art.
 The Diploma Program covers traditional, 3D, 2D tradigital (using Toon Boom`s Harmony), and video game animation techniques.